New Romantic: The second British invasion

 In the US, the cable music channel MTV reached the media capitals of New York City and Los Angeles in 1982.
 Style-conscious New Romantic synthpop acts became a major staple of MTV programming.
-They would be followed by many acts, many of them employing synthpop sounds, over the next three years, with Duran Duran's glossy videos symbolising the power of MTV and this Second British Invasion.
-The switch to a "New Music" format in US radio stations was also significant in the success of British bands.
+They would be followed by many acts over the next three years, with many of them employing synthpop sounds; in fact, Duran Duran's glossy videos symbolising the power of MTV and this Second British Invasion.
+The switch to a "new music" format in US radio stations was also significant in the success of British bands.

-This '80s invasion had been prefigured in May 1981 when Spandau Ballet, house band of London's Blitz club, had flown to New York City to stage not only a live gig but a fashion show by the Axiom collective of designers, who included Sade Adu.
+This 1980s invasion had been prefigured in May 1981 when Spandau Ballet, the house band of London's Blitz club, had flown to New York City to stage not only a live gig but a fashion show by the Axiom collective of designers, who included Sade Adu.
 These former Blitz Kids, "21 in number and 21 their average age" came by invitation of Jim Fouratt who hosted the event at the Underground club.

 During 1983, 30% of the US record sales were from British acts.
-On 18 July 1983, 18 singles in the top 40, and 6 in the top 10, were by British artists.
+On 18 July 1983, 18 singles in the top 40, and six in the top 10, were by British artists.
 Newsweek ran an issue which featured Annie Lennox and Boy George on the cover of one of its issues, with the caption "Britain Rocks America – Again", while Rolling Stone would release an "England Swings" issue with Boy George on the cover.
-In April 1984, 40 of the top 100 singles, and in a May 1985 survey 8 of the top 10 singles, were by acts of British origin.
+In April 1984, 40 of the top 100 singles; further, in a May 1985 survey, eight of the top 10 singles were by acts of British origin.